vfarcic/devops24/manuscript/04-helm.md

     rollout status deploy jenkins
 ```

+W> The `rollout status` command might exit with the `error: watch closed before Until timeout` message.
+Don't panic.
+Jenkins might need more time to initialize than that command's timeout.
+If that happens, wait until Jenkins Pod is running.

 We are almost ready to open Jenkins in a browser.
 But, before we do that, we need to retrieve the hostname (or IP) through which we can access our first Helm install.

 ```bash